-King County Citizen Boards and Commissions
+King County Boards and Commissions

 Following are brief descriptions of King County boards and commissions.
 Board members are appointed by the King County Executive and confirmed by the King County Council:

 The Access Paratransit Advisory Committee (APAC) enhances Metro’s Access paratransit program by advising the agency on priorities and areas of mutual concern while developing a vision for ongoing improvements.

 For further information on the APAC, the following link will take you to the Board's website: https://kingcounty.gov/depts/transportation/metro/about/advisory-groups/access-paratransit-advisory-committee.aspx

 The Commission advises the King County Executive and King County Council on agricultural policies and programs, including, but not limited to, existing and proposed legislation and regulations affecting commercial agriculture, land use issues as they impact agriculture, implementation of the livestock ordinance, and ways to maintain, enhance and promote agriculture and agricultural products in the region.

 The Behavioral Health Advisory Board is mandated by Washington State law to advise King County on the development of plans and policies for the operation of the publicly funded behavioral health system in King County.
 The board provides policy direction, prioritizes and advocates for service needs, oversees evaluation of services, and provides public information.

 The Board of Appeals and Equalization is an independent body organized to hold quasi-judicial hearings to adjudicate appeals on determinations made by the Department of Assessments or by King County Council ordinance, or any order issued by the Executive Office or administrative offices.
 The board is comprised of seven members serving four-year terms.
 Board members must be able to dedicate 60 to 160 days for Board work per year (varies annually) and are compensated $250 per six hour board day; $150 for less than six hour board day.